A fictitious-play finite-difference method for linearly solvable mean field games: Introduction

 Several numerical methods for solving MFGs have been proposed.
-To decouple the MFGs into HJB and FP equations, most of these methods use a forward-backward iteration in which the FP and the HJB equations are solved alternately.
-In Refs.~\cite{Achdou2012Mean, Achdou2010Meana, Achdou2012Iterative}, the forward-backward iterative systems are discretized by the finite difference method, and the convergence of the solution of the scheme to the solution of the MFGs has been proved.
-However, their finite difference schemes are implicit and require the solution of nonlinear equations at each time, which may make the method cumbersome to implement.
-In Refs.~\cite{Camilli2012semidiscrete, Carlini2014Fully}, semi-Lagrangian methods are presented, and convergence analysis is performed.
-Although these methods are explicit, they consider only a quadratic Hamiltonian, and the convergence analysis for the forward-backward iteration itself is not undertaken.
-In Ref.~\cite{Gueant2012Mean}, a finite difference method with a standard forward-backward iteration is proposed for the system obtained by applying the \emph{Cole-Hopf transformation} to the original MFGs.
-The transformed system consists of two \emph{linear} equations, which overcomes the difficulties stemming from the nonlinearity of the original MFGs.
-The same paper also addresses the convergence analysis of forward-backward iteration; however, only a quadratic Hamiltonian is considered, and the time discretization is implicit.
+References~\cite{Achdou2012Mean, Achdou2010Meana, Achdou2012Iterative} propose methods for solving the discretized equations using Newton's method, and the convergence of the solution of the scheme to the solution of the MFGs has been proved.
+To decouple the MFGs into HJB and FP equations, several methods use a \emph{fixed-point iteration} in which the FP and the HJB equations are solved alternately.
+References~\cite{Camilli2012semidiscrete, Carlini2014Fully} propose such fixed-point methods in which each equation is solved with the semi-Lagrangian scheme.
+They consider only a quadratic Hamiltonian, and the convergence analysis through the fixed-point iteration itself is not undertaken.
+In Ref.~\cite{Gueant2012Mean}, a finite difference method with a standard fixed-point iteration is proposed for the system obtained by applying the \emph{Cole-Hopf transformation} to the original MFGs.
+The transformed system consists of two \emph{linear} equations, which overcome the difficulties stemming from the nonlinearity of the original MFGs.
+The same paper also addresses the convergence analysis of fixed-point iteration; however, only a quadratic Hamiltonian is considered.
 An alternate decoupling method, called \emph{fictitious play}, is proposed in Ref.~\cite{Cardaliaguet2017Learninga}.
 There, the existence and uniqueness of a general class of MFGs are proved using fictitious play iteration.
 Furthermore, the solutions of the fictitious play are not merely approximations of the MFG equations; the solutions involve a learning process until arriving at equilibrium by using the developed histories.
-While Ref.~\cite{Cardaliaguet2017Learninga} does not address numerical calculations, fictitious play is also known to improve numerical stability when implemented as a numerical scheme~\cite{Lauriere2021Numerical, Perrin2020Fictitious}.
+While Ref.~\cite{Cardaliaguet2017Learninga} does not address numerical calculations, fictitious play is also known to help obtain numerical convergence when fixed-point iterations fail to converge~\cite{Lauriere2021Numerical, Perrin2020Fictitious}.